 Eligibility for Degree Candidacy

 Applicants may be candidates for any undergraduate degree offered by the University.
 However, applicants having a bachelor of arts (B.A.) degree will not be admitted into a program of study that awards the same degree (e.g., B.A.
 History and B.A.
 Zoology).
 Applicants can earn more than one bachelor of science (B.S.) degree, provided that each degree is in a different field.
 Applicants may also be admitted into a program awarding a different degree (e.g., B.A.
 History and B.S.
 Biology; or B.A.
 History and A.A.S.
-Applied Business Management).
+Applied Animal Science).

 An undergraduate who withdraws, does not register for UNH coursework in a given semester, or is suspended or dismissed from the University thereby terminates degree candidacy and must apply for readmission by the following deadlines: fall semester, June 1; spring semester, November 1.
 Readmission applications are processed in the Office of Admissions; however, decisions regarding readmission are made in consultation with the Division of Student and Academic Services and the dean’s office of the University college division to which the student is applying.

 Before seeking readmission, students on academic suspension must remain away from school for at least one semester.
 Suspended students should include a statement about their readiness to resume University work with their application.

 Only under extraordinary circumstances will students be readmitted after dismissal for academic reasons.
 Applications submitted by dismissed students are reviewed by the University’s Academic Standards and Advising Committee.